Quest to declare Anthropocene an epoch descends into epic row

 Australia’s Unprecedented Future Temperature Extremes Under Paris Limits to Warming

 The severity of possible future temperature extremes poses serious challenges for preparedness for future climatic change.
-The modelled Victoria and NSW extremes indicate the possibility that sites within major…Continue readingAustralia’s Unprecedented Future Temperature Extremes Under Paris Limits to Warming
+The modelled Victoria and NSW extremes indicate the possibility that sites within major Australian cities,…Continue readingAustralia’s Unprecedented Future Temperature Extremes Under Paris Limits to Warming

 Highest recorded temperature of 48.8˚C in Europe apparently logged in Sicily